What Dolt Does

-Dolt's core proposition is deceptively simple: a SQL database where every change is automatically versioned with Git semantics.
-In practice, this means every INSERT, UPDATE, and DELETE creates a commit.
-Tables can be branched independently, modifications diffed at the row level, and branches merged with three-way conflict resolution.
-These operations execute as SQL stored procedures inside normal transactions, which means version control is not an external layer bolted on but a fundamental database capability.
+Dolt's core proposition is deceptively simple: a SQL database where structured data can be versioned with Git-style semantics.
+In practice, table changes live in a working set that can be staged, committed, branched, diffed, and merged rather than every INSERT, UPDATE, or DELETE automatically becoming a commit.
+Tables can be compared at the row level, and branches can be merged with conflict handling.
+These operations are exposed through SQL functions, system tables, stored procedures, and a Git-like CLI, so version control is a native database workflow rather than an external layer bolted on afterward.

 MySQL wire protocol compatibility is the decision that makes Dolt practical rather than academic.
-Any MySQL client, ORM, or application that connects to MySQL works with Dolt without modification.
-This means existing tools like MySQL Workbench, Prisma, Sequelize, and thousands of MySQL-compatible applications gain automatic versioning simply by pointing their connection string at Dolt instead of MySQL.
+Any MySQL client, ORM, or application that connects to MySQL can query or modify Dolt without rewriting its database driver layer.
+This means existing tools like MySQL Workbench, Prisma, Sequelize, and thousands of MySQL-compatible applications can access Dolt's version-control model by pointing their connection string at Dolt instead of MySQL.
 The migration cost from MySQL to Dolt is as close to zero as database migrations can realistically get.

 The branching model works exactly as developers expect from Git.
 Create a branch with CALL dolt_checkout to experiment with a schema change or data transformation.
 Run dolt_diff to see exactly which rows were modified, added, or deleted.
 Merge back with dolt_merge and the system handles three-way conflict resolution automatically, flagging true conflicts for manual review.
 The entire history is queryable through SQL — you can SELECT data as it existed at any point in time.